BrownBiomechanics/Autoscoper/Documentation/user-interface.md

 * Edit
     * Contains options for:
         * Setting a new threshold for the background
-        * Basic utiliy functions such as undo, redo, and copy/paste
+        * Basic utility functions such as undo, redo, and copy/paste
 * Tracking
     * Contains options for:
         * Tracking data I/O: Importing and exporting tracking data